a-lysenko/animal-management-be/README.md

 ## Steps to start

-0. clone this repository
+Step 0. clone this repository
-1. **npm install**
+Step 1. **npm install**
-2. The app has a configuration to the existing PostgreSQL DB (it is somewhere on AWS).
+Step 2.
+The app has a configuration to the existing PostgreSQL DB (it is somewhere on AWS).
 You may use your own DB if you want.
 In this case do the following command in row:

 **npm run initdb**